TN 28 (11-24)

 2. Medicare Coverage

-A denial based on MIRS medical improvement of an EXR request terminates an individual's Medicare coverage (other than ESRD) even though he/she had Medicare coverage before requesting reinstatement.
+A denial based on MIRS medical improvement of an EXR request terminates an individual's Medicare coverage (other than ESRD) even though they had Medicare coverage before requesting reinstatement.
 This occurs because the second step of the medical review for a reinstatement request follows the guidelines of the Medical Improvement Review Standard (MIRS) and MIRS is used as a basis to evaluate continued eligibility for Medicare coverage.
 However, a medical denial of an initial claim may not terminate Medicare coverage.
 See DI 13050.070 for more information regarding EXR denials and Medicare termination.

 3. Benefit Retroactivity